 - Finding the best carrier and service for fast and cost effective transportation of goods to the end customer.
 They may also integrate with specialized shipping tools that provide this feature.

 Order management is a common feature in inventory management systems, but as above there are also standalone order management systems (OMS).
-We list those under Shipping & Fulfillment → Order Management in the Web Retailer directory.
+We list those under Shipping & Fulfillment → Order Management Systems in the Web Retailer directory.

 Purchasing management: buying more products from suppliers